Asian giant softshell turtle: Taxonomy

 P. cantorii is not found in New Guinea, while the two other members of the genus Pelochelys, P. bibroni and P. signifera are both restricted to New Guinea.
 P. cantorii is relatively unstudied, and the current species may actually be composed of several taxa.
 One study from 1995 showed that what was once thought to be P. cantorii in New Guinea was actually P. bibroni, and the earlier studies of P. cantorii only described populations farther to the west.
-The classification of P. cantorii is Family: Trionychidae, Order: Testudines.
 A genome study revealed that several genes related to tumor resistance, growth, and aging were more active in P. cantorii.
-The genes found were VWA5A, ABCG2, A2M, and IGSF1.They are related to tumor resistance, growth, and aging.
+The genes found were VWA5A, ABCG2, A2M, and IGSF1.
+They are related to tumor resistance, growth, and aging.

 P. cantorii fits into turtle evolution because P. cantorii became separate from its closest turtle relatives about 59 million years ago.
 Turtles split from the common ancestor of birds and crocodiles around 256 million years ago.

 The populations of Asian giant softshell turtles in the Philippines "may be distinct" based on genetic analysis, implying the possibility of unique genetic traits in this population.
 More research is needed to confirm if the critically-endangered Philippine population is a distinct species.